 BeeLiked’s gamification platform is designed to incentivize employees by offering them rewards for job performance.
 Games like Spin the Wheel have been successfully used by clients to motivate and reward sales teams.
 Other interactive promotions can be used to engage, motivate and educate employees, attract quality talent, and optimize workflows.

 8. Modernise the Workplace

 Employees must have the tools they need to do their job.
 The latest technologies, digital workspaces, and childcare centers are all valued by employees.
-Simple things like good lighting, comfortable fixtures, and a new coat of paint also go a long way in showing people you want to make their workspace a pleasant place to be.
+Simple things like good lighting, comfortable fixtures, and a new coat of paint also show people you want to make their workspace pleasant.

 9. Encourage Peer on Peer Appreciation

 Create a culture of belonging and encourage employees to help each other become more creative, flexible, and collaborative.
 Provide ways for employees to give each other praise and recognition.
 It helps you see efforts you may have overlooked and can foster better working relationships.
 Peer-on-peer recognition also enriches company culture and improves engagement.
 If you have remote team members, a robust virtual recognition infrastructure keeps employees connected to each other regardless of where they are.

 10. Challenge Them

 Find a way to balance mundane but necessary tasks with challenging assignments.
 No one loves spending their day on repetitive tasks that are sometimes below their skill level.
 Assigning challenging tasks shows an employee you value and have faith in their ability to make meaningful contributions.

 Everyone defines a strong value culture differently, but it’s important to create a work environment where:

 - Dependence on “that’s the way it’s always been done” is relinquished.